V-G-spec/Reinforcement-Learning-DP/README.md

 3. Mines are mounted.
 4. States differ within specific probability if action is chosen.

-properties and train the agent using reinforcement learning by implementing policy evaluation, value iteration and policy evaluation.
+properties and train the agent using reinforcement learning by implementing policy iteration, value iteration and policy evaluation.

 The actions of the agent were as follows:
 * If the agent moves left or right, it moves 1 step to that direction with some probability.
 Otherwise, it moves 2 steps